sanitswain/java8tips/datetime.rst

     Fri Aug 15 00:00:00 IST 1947
     Fri Aug 15 00:00:00 IST 1947

 If you run the above code multiple times then you will see unexpected behaviors.
 The existing Java date and time classes are poor, mutable, and have unpredictable performance.
-Some of the third-party libraries, such as `Joda-Time` showed his interest to overcome the issues with both Date and Calendar classes and it become so popular that it won the attention of Java core development team to include similar features to the Java core API.
+Some of the third-party libraries, such as `Joda-Time` showed his interest to overcome the issues with both Date and Calendar classes and it became so popular that Java core development team decided to include similar features to the Java core API itself.

 `JSR 310 <https://jcp.org/en/jsr/detail?id=310>`_ defines the specifications for new Date and Time API to tackle the problem of a complete date and time model, including dates and times (with and without time zones), durations and time periods, intervals, formatting and parsing.
 Project `ThreeTen <http://www.threeten.org/>`_ was created to integrate JSR 310 into `JDK 8 <http://openjdk.java.net/projects/jdk8/>`_.
 The goals of new Date Time API are: